-24.1 Law 24.1 (Substitute fielders) shall apply with the following additions:

-${\bf 24.1.1}\ {\bf The\ opposing\ Captain\ shall\ have\ no\ right\ of\ objection\ to\ any\ player\ acting\ as\ a\ substitute.}$

-24.1.2 No Substitute may take the field until the player for whom he is to substitute has been absent from the field for a period of two consecutive complete overs, with the exception that if a fieldsman sustains an obvious serious injury or is obviously taken ill, a Substitute shall be allowed immediately.
+- 24.1 Law 24.1 (Substitute fielders) shall apply with the following additions: - 24.1.1 The opposing Captain shall have no right of objection to any player acting as a substitute. - 24.1.2 No Substitute may take the field until the player for whom he/she is to substitute has been absent from the field for a period of two consecutive complete overs, with the exception that if a fieldsman sustains an obvious serious injury or is obviously taken ill, a Substitute shall be allowed immediately.
 A substitute shall be allowed immediately for all head or blood injuries.
-Substitutes shall be allowed at the sole discretion of the Umpires.

-24.1.3 Squad members of the fielding team who are not playing in the match and who are not acting as substitute fielders shall be required to wear a team training bib whilst on the playing area (including the area between the boundary and the perimeter fencing).

-24.2 Law 24.2 (Fielder absent or leaving the field of play) shall apply except:

-24.2.1 A player shall only accrue Penalty time if he is absent from the field for longer than 8 minutes.
-In such cases, the whole of the time that the player is absent from the field shall count as unserved Penalty time.
+Substitutes shall be allowed at the sole discretion of the Umpires. - 24.1.3 Squad members of the fielding team who are not playing in the match and who are not acting as substitute fielders shall be required to wear a team training bib whilst on the playing area (including the area between the boundary and the perimeter fencing). - $24.2\ \mathsf{Law}\ 24.2$ (Fielder absent or leaving the field of play) shall apply except: - 24.2.1 A player shall only accrue Penalty time if he/she is absent from the field for longer than 8 minutes.
+In such cases, the whole of the time that the player is absent from the field shall count as unserved Penalty time. - 24.2.2 In Law 24.2.6 the time taken for the Strategic Timeout shall not count as Penalty time served.

-25 Law 25 - Batsman's innings; runners
+25 Law 25 - Batter's innings; runners